Tribune Publishing: Tribune Publishing

-On June 19, 2018, it was reported that tronc would revert its name back to Tribune Publishing; this would be confirmed by the company in October of that year.
-In July 2018 tronc moved their headquarters from Tribune Tower several blocks south to One Prudential Plaza.
+On June 19, 2018, it was reported that Tronc would change its name back to Tribune Publishing; the change officially took effect on October 9, 2018.

 A cyberattack on Tribune Publishing in December 2018 caused printing and delivery issues for several newspapers, including the Baltimore Sun, Los Angeles Times, and Chicago Tribune.
 It is thought that the malware, which was directed at back-office systems, came from somewhere outside of the United States.

 In January 2019, Tribune announced that industry veteran Timothy P. Knight would succeed Justin Dearborn as CEO.
 Dearborn had served as CEO since 2016.
 The company's board of directors also elected former Congressman and chairman of the House Rules Committee David Dreier to succeed Dearborn as chairman.

 In December 2019, Alden Global Capital, a New York City-based hedge fund, acquired a 32% stake in shares of Tribune Publishing Company.